EXPLAINER: NLRB memo says college athletes are employees

 The memo also told the NCAA and its member institutions to stop using “student-athlete” to refer to its students who are athletes.
-Abruzzo said the effect of the term is to disguise the true nature of the employment relationship and thus discourage players, i.e. workers, from asserting their rights.
+Abruzzo said the effect of the term misleads players, i.e. workers, by disguising the true nature of the employment relationship and thus discouraging them from asserting their rights.

 The threat of NLRB action could be enough to kill off the expression, which the NCAA repeats as an almost fetishistic mantra.

 “We may have not seen the death of amateurism quite yet,” said Feldman, the Tulane professor.
 “But, yes, we have likely seen the death of the term ‘student-athlete.’”